 Who needs to comply with NACHA rules?

 All ACH network participants must comply.
-Ultimately, this is broken down into three types of businesses that will need to comply with the new 2026 NACHA rules:
+Three types of businesses need to comply with the new 2026 NACHA rules:

 - Businesses that initiate ACH transactions